 Everything You've Wanted to Know About Fukuoka (But Couldn't Find Reliable Answers For)

-I get asked about Fukuoka a lot.
-It's the city people discover when they realize Japan isn't just Tokyo, Kyoto, and Osaka — and then they have a thousand questions.
-Here are the answers to the ones that matter.
+Fukuoka is the city travelers discover the moment they realize Japan isn't just Tokyo, Kyoto, and Osaka — and it comes with a thousand questions.
+Here are the answers to the ones that actually matter.

 Getting There & Around

-Q: How do I get to Fukuoka from Tokyo?
+Q: How do you get to Fukuoka from Tokyo?

-Shinkansen from Tokyo Station: about 5 hours, ~23,000 JPY one-way.
-Covered by Japan Rail Pass.
-Alternatively, budget airlines (Peach, Jetstar) fly Narita to Fukuoka for 5,000-12,000 JPY if booked early.
-But here's the real trick: fly into Fukuoka directly from other Asian cities — there are direct flights from Seoul, Shanghai, Taipei, and Bangkok.
+Shinkansen from Tokyo Station: about 5 hours, ~23,000 JPY one-way, and covered by the Japan Rail Pass.
+Budget airlines (Peach, Jetstar) fly Narita to Fukuoka for 5,000-12,000 JPY when booked early.
+But the real trick is skipping Tokyo entirely — direct flights land in Fukuoka from Seoul, Shanghai, Taipei, and Bangkok.

 Q: Is the airport really that close to the city?

 Yes.
-Fukuoka Airport (FUK) is genuinely 5 minutes and 260 JPY by subway from Hakata Station.
+Fukuoka Airport (FUK) sits genuinely 5 minutes and 260 JPY by subway from Hakata Station.
 Two stops.
 It's the closest major airport to a city center in Japan, possibly in all of Asia.
-You can land and be eating ramen within 20 minutes.
-This is not an exaggeration.
+You can land and be eating ramen within 20 minutes — and that's not an exaggeration.

-The Fukuoka Tourist City Pass (1,580 JPY for full area) covers subway, buses, and Nishitetsu trains including to Dazaifu.
+The Fukuoka Tourist City Pass (1,580 JPY for the full area) covers subway, buses, and Nishitetsu trains including the run to Dazaifu.
 Single subway rides are 210-340 JPY.
-If you're doing 5+ rides in a day, the pass saves money.
+Doing 5+ rides in a day?
+The pass pays for itself.
 Otherwise, your Suica/ICOCA/nimoca IC card works on everything.

 Food & Drink